-A cPanel is basically a software that helps you manage your web hosting account using a very easy and visual interface.
+A cPanel is basically software that helps you manage your web hosting account using a very easy and visual interface.

-With the cPanel, you can setup a couple of things from, SSLs, Addon domains, Subdomain, databases, Installation of software to the server, delete and manage files on the server, securing and managing your server files, users and access.
+With the cPanel, you can setup a couple of things from, SSLs, Addon domains, Subdomain, databases, Installation of software to the server, delete and manage files on the server, securing and manage your server files, users and access.

 In a nutshell, the cPanel is a gateway for you to interact with what’s on your web hosting space (server area)